awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough02-create-from-backup.md

 + Availability Zone
 + Subnet
 + VPC security groups
-+ AWS Directory Service for Microsoft Active Directory
++ Active Directory Configuration
 + AWS KMS encryption key
 + Daily automatic backup start time
 + Weekly maintenance window

 The following procedure guides you through the process of creating a new file system from a backup\.
 Before you can create this file system, you must have an existing backup\.
-For more information, see [Using Backups](using-backups.md)
+For more information, see [Working with Backups](using-backups.md)

 **To create a file system from an existing backup**